Jorge Carrera Andrade

 Early Literary Career and Vanguardism

 Carrera Andrade’s literary career began in earnest in the early 1920s, during a period when Ecuadorian literature was undergoing a significant transformation.
-In 1922, his first poems were published in Aurora Estrada y Ayala’s magazine “Proteo”, a platform that promoted Ecuadorian literary modernism.
+In 1922, some of his early poems were published in Aurora Estrada y Ayala’s magazine Proteo, a platform that promoted Ecuadorian literary modernism.
 Carrera Andrade, alongside figures like Gabriela Mistral and César Vallejo, became part of the Latin American vanguard that sought to break away from traditionalist literary forms and themes.

 His debut collection, “El estanque inefable” (The Ineffable Pond), was published in 1922, establishing him as a new voice in Ecuadorian poetry.
 His early work was heavily influenced by French symbolism and the modernist poets of Latin America, particularly Rubén Darío.
 However, Carrera Andrade soon developed a distinct style that blended local Ecuadorian themes with avant-garde experimentation.
 His poems often revolved around nature and small, everyday objects, rendered with deep symbolism and metaphor.